AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/connect-to-apps/manage-connections.md

 >
 >Connections are owned by teams.
 If you cannot find the connection you are looking for, check that you are viewing the correct team.
 >
->To select a new team:
->
->* Click the team name in the left navigation and select a new team.
+>To select a new team, click the team name in the left navigation and select a new team.
->
->    Or
->
->* Click Team overview in the left navigation, then click the dropdown arrow next to the team name near the top of the page.
-Select a new team.

 1. To open the Connections area, click **Connections** ![Connections icon](assets/connections-icon.png) in the left navigation.
 1. Locate the connection you want to manage, then perform one or more of the following steps in the line for that connection.